catgoose/nvim/README.md

 - [ ] After .10 release `OpenTerminal...` scaling user commands by not be
       necessary.
 - [ ] Create `cmp` source for `primeflex`
+- Diffview
+  - [ ] Create function using vim.input or similar to ask for a commit hash to pass into `DiffviewOpen {hash}`
+  - [ ] Look at keymaps and hooks